Jump to topic

-In 2011, it was estimated that over 252 days are lost across the US Workforce due to the symptoms of Insomnia, every year.
+In 2011, it was estimated that over 252 days are lost across the U.S. Workforce every year due to the symptoms of Insomnia.

-It is estimated that 30% to 35% of adults in the US deal with some kind of Insomnia symptoms.
+It is estimated that 30% to 35% of adults in the U.S. deal with some kind of insomnia.